Modular curves of prime-power level with infinitely many quadratic points: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective curve defined over $\Q$.
 We say that $X$ is \textit{positive rank bielliptic} if there exists a degree two map over $\Q$ from $X$ to a positive rank elliptic curve, and we say that X is \textit{hyperelliptic} if it admits a degree two map over $\Q$ to $\P^1$.
-It follows from the work of Silverman and Harris (see Corollary $3$ of \cite{silvermanharris}) that when $g_X\geq 2$ the set of quadratic points is infinite if and only if $X$ is either positive rank bielliptic or hyperelliptic.
+It follows from the work Hindry \cite{hindry1987points} (Remarque, p.
+221) and Harris--Silverman \cite{silvermanharris} (Corollary $3$) that when $g_X\geq 2$ the set of quadratic points is infinite if and only if $X$ is either positive rank bielliptic or hyperelliptic.

-A subgroup $H\subseteq\GL_2(\Zhat)$ that contains $-I$ and has full determinant has an associated modular curve $X_H$ whose \textit{level} is defined to be the least positive integer $N$ such that $H$ contains the kernel of the reduction map $\GL_2(\Zhat)\to\GL_2(\Z/N\Z)$.
-In this paper, we determine which modular curves of prime-power level have an infinite number of quadratic points.
-In doing so, we focus much of our attention on determining which of these curves are positive rank bielliptic.
+A subgroup $H\subseteq\GL_2(\Zhat)$ that contains $-I$ and has full determinant has an associated modular curve $X_H$ whose \textit{$\GL_2$-level} (or, more simply, \textit{level}) is defined to be the least positive integer $N$ such that $H$ contains the kernel of the reduction map $\GL_2(\Zhat)\to\GL_2(\Z/N\Z)$.
+In this paper, we completely classify the hyperelliptic and positive rank bielliptic modular curves of prime power level.
+This gives us a complete classification of the modular curves of prime power level that have infinitely many quadratic points.

+A key input is an a priori level bound in the prime-power case.
+We state it more precisely in the following theorem.